Nukuʻalofa: First western records of Nukualofa

 On 10 June 1777, British captain James Cook wrote of his arrival at their anchorage place.
 His description of the place confirmed, with his map, that this was the bay of Nukualofa.

-Cook never used the name Nukualofa or any other spelling for the reports of this voyage, but he mentioned the island of Pangaimodoo (Pangaimotu) which was to the east of his anchorage position.
+Cook never used the name Nukualofa or any alternative spelling for the reports of this voyage, but he mentioned the island of Pangaimodoo (Pangaimotu) which was to the east of his anchorage position.
 Captain Cook also wrote that he travelled by canoes to visit Mooa (Mua) where Paulaho and other great men lived.
 The house that Paulaho provided was on the beach 1/3 mi from the ship.
 Reference to his map shows that he must have landed and stayed in the Siesia area, the eastern part of modern Nukualofa.
 Cook also drafted the first map of the bay of Nukuʻalofa.

 The first written record for Nukuʻalofa is stated in the first dedicated book for Tonga by George Vason which was published in 1810.
 George Vason was an English missionary from the London Missionary Society, who arrived in Tonga in 1797.
 George Vason wrote of their arrival that: